osudrl/apex/readme.md

 - [ ] Make baselines and models take in an env
 - [ ] use \_\_all\_\_ idiom
 - [ ] fix bug with GAE not updating critic correctly
+- [ ] Sphinx documentation and github wiki

 ### Notes
 I'm not satisfied with the semantic clarity of how distribution is encapsulated/abstracted.
 I'll probably change it to something less confusing to read.